cjwit/loopBuilder/source/index.md

 <div id="playButton">Start</div>

+Drag the circle to add or remove distortion and delay to the melody synthesizer.

 <div id="melodyLoop" class="loop"></div>

-Drag the circle to add or remove distortion and delay.

 <div id="melodyEffects" class="effects"></div>

+Drag the circle to add or remove "BitCrusher" and "Chorus" effects to the bass synthesizer.

 <div id="bassLoop" class="loop"></div>

-Drag the circle to add or remove "BitCrusher" and "Chorus" effects.

 <div id="bassEffects" class="effects"></div>